American Sign Language Schools with Program Information

 - Look at what extracurricular activities the school offers, such as seminars, lectures, performances, study abroad options, and studies related to the deaf community.

 American Sign Language Program Overviews

 Associate's degree programs can't exclusively prepare a student to become an interpreter, but these undergraduate options do provide an introduction to the deaf community and ASL.
 They're appropriate for someone with a personal interest in ASL or who wants to add ASL skills to other existing professional qualifications.
 The curriculum spans about two years and includes general education requirements.
 A high school diploma or GED certificate is required for entry, and some programs require applicants to have an elementary knowledge of ASL.
 Some courses include:

 - Role of the interpreter

 - Intermediate ASL

 Bachelor's Degree in ASL

 ASL is available as both a major and a minor at the bachelor's level of study.
 Some programs offer interpreting training, while others do not.
-Students need to graduate, which may involve completing a practicum, and gain experience to take the NIC exam.
+Graduation requirements may involve completing a practicum, which allows them to gain experience to take the NIC exam.
 Classes cover: